The Good Wife’s Guide goes around the internet quite often. Most find it outdated so this is a modernized version.

 The point is while I love the fashion and decor from the 40’s- early 60’s, I would not have done well with how women were often expected to act.
 The Good Wife’s Guide is a good example of something I’m sure I would have rebelled against.

-The Good Housewife’s Guide is rumored to be an article that was published in a housewife’s magazine or something of that nature.
-There is no clear evidence that is really did exist or if it did, where it was from.
-The ideals in it are ones that many women in that time faced though.
+The Good Wife’s Guide is rumored to be an article that was published in a housewives’ magazine or something of that nature.
+There is no clear evidence that really does exist or if it did, where it was from.
+The ideas in it are ones that many women in that time faced though.

 I thought I’d share the original guide and then my updated version.
 Keep in mind I’m saying the things on my updated version are good things to do, not because you are a woman but because you are a nice person that decided to be a housewife.
 Big emphasis on decided!
 I’m not a housewife because that is all I am able to be, I’m a housewife because I want to be and it works well for my family.

 - Have dinner ready.
 Plan ahead, even the night before, to have a delicious meal ready on time for his return.
 This is a way of letting him know that you have been thinking about him and are concerned about his needs.
 Most men are hungry when they get home and the prospect of a good meal is part of the warm welcome needed.